 Loan constant is a percentage which compares the entire amount of a loan by its annual debt service.
 Learn more in our commercial mortgage quick reference guide.

-Loan constant, also known as mortgage constant, is a percentage which compares the entire amount of a loan by its annual debt service.
-In addition to DSCR, LTV, and debt yield, loan constant is an important metric that lenders use to determine a property’s suitability for a commercial or multifamily loan.
-Loan constant also can be thought of the as a kind of cap rate for lenders.
+A loan constant, also known as a mortgage constant, is a percentage which compares the entire amount of a loan by its annual debt service.
+In addition to DSCR, LTV, and debt yield, a loan constant is an important metric that lenders use to determine a property’s suitability for a commercial or multifamily loan.
+A loan constant can also be thought of the as a kind of cap rate for lenders.
 In order to determine a property's loan constant, a borrower will need to know information including the term, interest rate, and amortization of a loan.
-In general, loans with lower loan constant are generally more profitable for borrowers.
+In general, loans with lower loan constants are generally more profitable for borrowers.